 Areas of use:Mepilex Transfer is designed for a wide range of exuding wounds such as fungating tumours, epidermolysis Bullosa (EB), donor sites, venous leg ulcers.
 Mepilex Transfer can also be used as a protective layer on non-exuding wounds and/or large areas with fragile skin.

 Product descriptionMepilex Transfer is a soft silicone exudate transfer dressing.
 It consists of a flexible and hydrophilic polyurethane foam coated with a soft silicone layer (Safetac Technology).

 Mode of actionMepilex Transfer is thin and conformable making it easy to keep the dressing in contact with the wound surface and the surrounding skin, even in awkward or uneven areas.
 The structure of Mepilex Transfer allows the exudate to be transferred vertically into a secondary absorbent pad.
-The Safetac layer seals around the wound edges preventing exudate from leaking horizontally on to the surrounding skin, thus minimizing maceration and excoriation.
+The Safetac layer seals around the wound edges preventing the exudate to leak horizontally on to the surrounding skin, thus, minimising maceration and excoriation.
 Mepilex Transfer maintains a moist wound environment in combination with an appropriate secondary dressing.